transparency-dev/trillian-tessera/cmd/conformance/posix/README.md

 ## Bring up the log
-This will create a directory in your filesystem to store a log, and start a personality binary that can add entries to the log.
+This will create a directory in your filesystem to store a log, and start a personality binary that can add entries to this log.

 First, define a few environment vaiables: